nickw8/tech-journal/README.md

 * Add code examples and examples of the results if possible using code blocks, not images (thinks searchable)
 * Use **TODO** to mark items.
 Grep makes it easy to find.
 And if needed, you can use a git-hook to compile into a seperate file.
 * Don't hesitate to add stuff.
 Even if it seems stupid or easy for others.
 This is for you and to help make you better.
+* Add links to the webpages that helped you.
+There might be more to read later after you assimilated the knowledge that led you there in the first place